-After November to remember, Sugarloaf to open Burnt Mountain Cat Skiing on Dec 1.
-Opening date nearly two months ahead of schedule, thanks to 81 inches of snow already this season.
+After a November to remember, Sugarloaf opened Burnt Mountain Cat Skiing on December 1, with an opening date nearly two months ahead of schedule thanks to 81 inches of snow (already!) this season.

 Saturday's opening will mark the start of the second season for New England's only cat skiing operation.
-Given the vast amounts of natural snow required to open the Burnt Mountain terrain where cat skiing operates, resort officials had anticipated an opening in mid-January.
-Cat Skiing opened last season on March 16.
+Given the vast amounts of natural snow required to open the Burnt Mountain terrain, where cat skiing operates, resort officials had anticipated an opening in mid-January; in comparison, cat skiing opened last season on March 16.

-The early opening is a result of incredible early snowfall at Sugarloaf - 81 inches so far this season - that has contributed to a record breaking November at Maine's largest ski area.
-Sugarloaf opened its signature Brackett Basin sidecountry area on Wednesday - the earliest opening since the area opened in 2011 - and currently has 125 open trails and glades, spanning 759 acres.
+The early opening is a result of incredible early snowfall at Sugarloaf - 81 inches so far this season! - that has contributed to a record-breaking November at Maine's largest ski area.
+Sugarloaf opened its signature Brackett Basin sidecountry area on Wednesday, the earliest opening since the area opened in 2011, and currently has 125 open trails and glades spanning across 759 acres.

 Space on the cats is limited and advance reservations are required.
-Prices range from $20-$30 per seat, depending on time of day.
-Reservations can be made online at www.sugarloaf.com/catskiing, or in person at the Burnt Mountain Cat Skiing desk in the Sugarloaf Base Lodge.
+Prices range from $20-$30 per seat, depending on the time of day.
+Reservations can be made online at www.sugarloaf.com/cat-skiing or in person at the Burnt Mountain Cat Skiing desk in the Sugarloaf Base Lodge.

-About Sugarloaf - Located in Carrabassett Valley, ME, Sugarloaf is largest ski area in the East, and is home to the only lift-serviced above treeline skiing and riding in the East, as well as the number one golf course in Maine, according to Golf Digest.
+About Sugarloaf - Located in Carrabassett Valley, ME, Sugarloaf is the largest ski area in the East, and is home to the only lift-serviced above-treeline skiing and riding in the East, as well as the number one golf course in Maine, according to Golf Digest.
 Sugarloaf is a member of the Boyne Resorts family of resorts and attractions.
-Follow: www.sugarloaf.com, www.facebook.com/sugarloaf, and http://twitter.com/sugarloafmaine.
+Follow us at www.sugarloaf.com, www.facebook.com/sugarloaf, and http://twitter.com/sugarloafmaine.